F6CYK-76790/dudestar/README.md

 *Linux is the only officially supported platform.
 I do my best to support MacOS as well, due to it's Unix-like feel.
 There is no support for Windows whatsoever, end of story!*

+Windows builds are located here http://www.dudetronics.com/index.php/dudestar-windows-builds

+These builds will always be low priority and completey unsupported.
 This github site is to host the source code for this project.
 No releases have ever been posted for *any* platform.
 The Windows builds that were hosted here were clearly described as 'courtesy builds' and nothing more.
 Thanks to a few out there that refused to accept or understand that, there will no longer be any builds hosted on github.
-In time, I will host Windows builds at a separate location.
-These builds will always be low priority and completey unsupported.